Username or Email Address

 “Forgiveness is a process,” says Sr. Jane Becker, OSB, Ph.D., that includes four steps: acknowledging your injured feelings, committing to forgive, relinquishing revenge and thinking differently.

-Therapist Martha Keys Barker, with Caritas Counseling Center of Saint Luke Institute, says an important part of acknowledging your feelings and beginning to let go is speaking with others.
+Therapist Martha Keys Barker, a former member of Saint Luke Institute’s Caritas Counseling Center staff, says an important part of acknowledging your feelings and beginning to let go is speaking with others.

 “You learn that you are not the only one in this situation,” she says.